-Cost of laboratory services increased by RMB1.1 million or 30.0% to RMB4.7 million in FY2023.
-The increase is mainly due to the 43.1% increase in revenue from the Laboratory Services Segment.
+Cost of laboratory services increased by RMB0.5 million or 11.3% from RMB4.7 million in FY2023 to RMB5.2 million in FY2024.
+The increase was mainly due to the 18.8% increase in revenue from laboratory services segment.

-As a percentage of revenue from the Laboratory Services Segment, cost of laboratory services was 24.4% in FY2023 as compared to 26.8% in FY2022.
-The higher profit margin for FY2023 was mainly due to better material cost and inventory control.
+As a percentage of revenue from the laboratory services segment, cost of laboratory services was 22.9% in FY2024 as compared to 24.4% in FY2023.
+The higher gross profit margin for FY2024 was mainly due to material cost and inventory control.